 Of course, you’ll need a truck for your business.
 Remember that you’ll need special equipment in your truck as well.
 You can buy from someone else who is moving out of food truck business or you can buy a truck and customize it to your need.

-Your truck is going to be one of your biggest investments, so you may want to consider going with a used food truck for sale
+Your truck is going to be one of your biggest investments, so you may want to consider going with a used food truck initially.